Budgeting at University 2026/27

 Is it worth getting a credit card as a student?

-What do I do if I'm struggling financially mid-term?
+What do I do if I am struggling financially mid-term?

 Do I need to declare side hustle income on a tax return?

-Our student finance guide explains exactly how your maintenance loan is calculated, when it's paid, and how repayments work after you graduate.
+Our student finance guide explains exactly how your maintenance loan is calculated, when it is paid and how repayments work after you graduate.

 Apps, calculators and services worth knowing about